PATRIC3/p3_docs/docroot/news/2019/20190405-patric-march-2019-release.rst

 ----------------------
 The new **Metagenome Taxonomic Classification Service** accepts reads or contigs from sequencing of a metagenomic sample and uses Kraken 2 to assign the reads to taxonomic bins, providing an initial profile of the possible constituent organisms present in the sample.
 The `Taxonomic Classification Service <https://patricbrc.org/app/TaxonomicClassification>`_ is available from the Services top menu.

-The assembly component of the **Metagenomic Binning Service** has been migrated to a 1024-node cluster, enabling a 10-fold increase in the throughput of assembly-based binning jobs.
-The `Metagenomic Binning Service <https://patricbrc.org/app/MetagenomeBinning>`_ is available from the Services top menu.
+The new **Metagenomic Read Mapping Service** uses KMA to align reads against antibiotic resistance genes and virulence factors in PATRIC.
+The `Metagenomic Read Mapping Service <https://patricbrc.org/app/MetagenomicReadMapping>`_ is available from the Services top menu.

-The **RNA-Seq Analysis Service** now supports direct import of sequence data from SRA, alleviating the need to first download the data from SRA and then upload into the service.
-The `RNA-Seq Analysis Service <https://patricbrc.org/app/Rnaseq>`_ is available from the Services top menu.
+The **Phylogenetic Tree Builiding Service** now includes a faster **Codon Tree** option that utilizes PATRIC PGFams as homology groups and analyzes aligned proteins and coding DNA from single-copy genes using the program RAxML.
+Up to 100 genomes can be analyzed.
+The `Phylogenetic Tree Building Service <https://patricbrc.org/app/PhylogeneticTree>`_ is available from the Services top menu.

-The **Tn-Seq Analysis Service** has been updated to use a new version of the TRANSIT software.
-The `Tn-Seq Analysis Service <https://patricbrc.org/app/Tnseq>`_ is available from the Services top menu.